 Crypto-C ME is classified as a multi-chip standalone cryptographic module for the purposes of FIPS 140-2.
 As such, Crypto-C ME must be tested on a specific operating system and computer platform.
 The cryptographic boundary includes Crypto-C ME running on selected platforms running selected operating systems while configured in "single user" mode.
-Crypto-C ME is validated as meeting all FIPS 140-2 Security Level 1 requirements.
+Crypto-C ME is validated as meeting all FIPS 140-2 Security Level 2 for Roles, Services and Authentication, Security Level 3 for Design Assurance, and Security Level 1 for overall security requirements.